MicrosoftDocs/azure-docs-powershell/docs-conceptual/az-0.3.0/new-azureps-module-az.md

 ## Maintenance of AzureRM

 The existing `AzureRM` module will go into maintenance mode when `Az` hits version 1.0.
-This means that the module will recieve bug fixes that are considered important, but will not be getting new features.
+This means that the module will receive bug fixes that are considered important, but will not be getting new features.
 To keep up with the latest Azure services and features, make sure that you switch over to the `Az` module as soon as possible.